Top of page

 Main content

-For my entire career, I have been committed to examining, understanding, disrupting and disseminating ideas about Black presences in visual culture.
-I've worked in a number of academic institutions including Spelman College, Georgia State University, University of Houston, and Tulane University.
+For my entire career, I have examined and tried to understand, disrupt, and disseminate ideas about Black presences in visual culture.
+I've worked in several academic institutions including Spelman College, Georgia State University, the University of Houston, and Tulane University.
 In 2008, I received a Fulbright Fellowship to conduct research and teach at Obafemi Awolowo University in Ile-Ife, Nigeria.
-This experience allowed me to see first hand the connections, contours and complexities of Africans and their descendants in the Diaspora.
-I've worked in media production also: as a production assistant at the MacNeil/Lehrer NewsHour (now the PBS Newshour), as a freelance producer for Manhattan Cable Television, and as a music researcher at both WVEE-FM-Atlanta and WBLS-FM-New York.
+This experience allowed me to see first-hand the connections, contours, and complexities of Africans and their descendants in the Diaspora.
+I've worked in media production as a production assistant at the MacNeil/Lehrer NewsHour (now the PBS Newshour), as a freelance producer for Manhattan Cable Television, and as a music researcher at both WVEE-FM-Atlanta and WBLS-FM-New York.

-My research explores representational, industrial, production, and aesthetic aspects of Black television engagement.
-I have authored two books within these frameworks: Shaded Lives: African-American Women and Television and Pimpin' Ain't Easy: Selling Black Entertainment Television.
-My most recent book publication is an edited anthology, Watching While Black: Centering the Television of Black Audiences—a 2013 Choice Outstanding Academic Title.
-Beyond these works, my research appears in journals and anthologies on Black filmic representations, cable television, Black spirituality and African-American women.
+My research has always explored Black representation, industrial concerns, production processes, and aesthetic and narrative constructions within television and larger Black popular culture.
+I have authored three books within these frameworks: Shaded Lives: African-American Women and Television (Rutgers 2002), Pimpin' Ain't Easy: Selling Black Entertainment Television (Routledge, 2007), and the most recent, Finding God in All the Black Places: Sacred Imaginings in Black Popular Culture (Rutgers, 2024).
+I have also edited two anthologies, Watching While Black: Centering the Television of Black Audiences (Rutgers 2012)—a 2013 Choice Outstanding Academic Title and its remix, Watching While Black Rebooted!
+The Television and Digitality of Black Audiences (Rutgers, 2023).
+Beyond these works, my research appears across diverse journals and anthologies on subjects such as Black filmic representations, cable television, and Black spirituality and African-American women.

 Associations